API Guide

 curl "http://localhost:9000/services?limit=10&offset=20"

-# Sort nodes by hostname descending
+# Sort by field

 curl "http://localhost:9000/nodes?sort=hostname&dir=desc"

-# Search configs by name
+# Search by name

 curl "http://localhost:9000/configs?search=nginx"

-# Filter services with expr-lang
+# Filter with expression

 curl "http://localhost:9000/services?filter=name+contains+'web'"